constellation-app/constellation/CHECKLIST.md

 - [ ] Javadoc classes and methods

-- [ ] All changes are unit tested
+- [ ] Unit testing changes in your PR

+    - Unit testing changes you have made is required and should be over 80% code coverage as a minimum.

+    - If any classes you have changed do not already have a unit tests then it is **NOT** apon you to test the entire class, rather the delta changes only.

+    - Refer to the `Core Table View` as a baseline of how tests should be written.

+    - Use `Mockito`, `FxToolkit` and `FxRobot` as required.

-- [ ] Update the [change log](CHANGELOG.md) as a means to notify
+- [ ] Update the [change log](CHANGELOG.md) to inform developers of
-    developers or important improvements or changes
+    important improvements or changes

     -   You must start with Added, Fixed, Improved, Moved, Removed, Renamed or Updated and sort them alphabetically

-- [ ] Update whatsnew.txt if you want to inform users about your change
+- [ ] Update `whatsnew.txt` if you want to inform users of your change

 - [ ] Update the help pages as required